Aliases for SRGN Gene

 GeneCards Summary for SRGN Gene

 SRGN (Serglycin) is a Protein Coding gene.
-Diseases associated with SRGN include diffuse cutaneous mastocytosis and megakaryocytic tumor.
-Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
-GO annotations related to this gene include collagen binding.
+Diseases associated with SRGN include Mucinoses and Hemophagocytic Lymphohistiocytosis.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include collagen binding.

 Plays a role in formation of mast cell secretory granules and mediates storage of various compounds in secretory vesicles.
 Required for storage of some proteases in both connective tissue and mucosal mast cells and for storage of granzyme B in T-lymphocytes.
 Plays a role in localizing neutrophil elastase in azurophil granules of neutrophils.
 Mediates processing of MMP2.
 Plays a role in cytotoxic cell granule-mediated apoptosis by forming a complex with granzyme B which is delivered to cells by perforin to induce apoptosis.
 Regulates the secretion of TNF-alpha and may also regulate protease secretion.
 Inhibits bone mineralization.